How to SalesForce

 · Actions and Related Records (After Save):

-Whenever we need to perform any action after the record is saved, e.g. Create, update or delete any records of related or unrelated objects and perform actions, like sending an email or bell notification.
+Whenever we need to do something after the record has been saved, like make, update, or delete records of items that are linked or unrelated, and do things like send an email or a bell notice.

 3. Scheduled Triggered Flow